kustomzone/streembitui/BUILD.md

 $ jspm install
 ```

-Run Streembit:
+Run DoorClient:
 ```bash
 $ /path/to/nw .
 ```
 (The node-webkit executables must be in the /nw directory if you run the above command.
-The package.json file must exists in the Streembit directory).
+The package.json file must exists in the DoorClient directory).

-Build and create the Streembit executable
+Build and create the DoorClient executable
 -----------------------------------------

-Once you have built Chromium and NW.js, create the Streembit package by running the platform specific build file from the Streembit/build source directory.
+Once you have built Chromium and NW.js, create the DoorClient package by running the platform specific build file from the DoorClient/build source directory.

 Windows 64-bit build:
 Build node-webkit from source or download the latest Windows 64-bit node-webkit binaries from the node-webkit project site, and copy it to the /build/buildtools/win64 directory.